top of page

 TL;DR

-The most common word for food in Portuguese is comida (pronounced ko-MEE-dah), but the language also uses alimento for nourishment and refeição for a meal.
+The most common word for food in Portuguese is comida (pronounced ko MEE dah), but the language also uses alimento for nourishment and refeição for a meal.
 This guide covers 120+ Portuguese food words organized by category, each with grammatical gender markers and notes on Brazilian vs. European Portuguese differences.
-You will also find restaurant ordering phrases, pronunciation tips for tricky nasal sounds, and false friends that trip up English speakers.
+You will also find restaurant ordering phrases, pronunciation tips for tricky nasal sounds, false friends that trip up English speakers, and a section on condiments and seasonings that most guides skip entirely.

 "Food" in Portuguese: More Than One Word